 If you want to use a machine properly, you’d read the instruction manual first.
 Just like a machine, your brain is programmed a certain way — and if you don’t know how it works, you can’t make it work for you.

 Luckily, there are techniques and habits backed by science that can help you optimize your mind-machine for the best performance imaginable.

 One of the most persistent myths about success is the idea that some people are born with the capabilities to attain it and others aren’t.

 The truth about your brain is that it’s a muscle.
 And like any other muscle, you can increase your brain’s power through hydration, nutrition, and exercise.
 If you want a fitter brain, then you have to become a life-long learner, willing to exercise and flex that incredible muscle regularly.

 The insight that knowledge is power, formed by Francis Bacon is the 1500s, remains popular today for a good reason.
 We know that knowledge improves self-esteem, empowers people to make the best decisions, see more opportunities, and helps us

 create a successful and fulfilling life.

 But if knowledge is power, then our ability to learn and grow is the ultimate superpower — and we should be using it on a daily basis.

 Einstein once said, “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that its stupid.”
 Sadly, many of us grow up learning a very narrow definition of intelligence.
 We believe that if we don’t do well academically or get something instantly, we’re somehow defective.

 If this is you — if you think you’re a bad learner or that you’re not intelligent enough to understand — then I challenge you to adopt a new mentality: Everyone is a genius in some way.
 You just haven’t found how to cultivate your genius yet.

 And the best way to do this?
 Become a life-long learner, willing to learn and fail and try and experiment again and again.

-5. Fix your beliefs.
+5. Fix Your Beliefs

 You think an estimated 70,000 thoughts a day.
 That’s 70,000 opportunities to program positive beliefs about yourself.
 Or 70,000 opportunities to reinforce your same old self-doubts and limiting beliefs.

 And just like we said earlier, the mind responds to its programming just like a machine.
 But the difference between you and a machine is that you have the consciousness to choose what source code you want to input.

 So when you fall into the trap of repeating the same lines about yourself (“I’m bad at remembering names”), ask yourself: Do I want to be stuck in the same cycle?
 Or do I want to adopt a new way of thinking that is

 more aligned with who I want to be?